Liuz233/AGDe-Judge/README.md

-# Assistant-Guided Mitigation of Teacher Preference Bias in LLM-as-a-Judge
+# [EMNLP 2025]Assistant-Guided Mitigation of Teacher Preference Bias in LLM-as-a-Judge

 Code for the paper **Assistant-Guided Mitigation of Teacher Preference Bias in LLM-as-a-Judge**